anneliev/Movie-Database/README.md

 https://github.com/anneliev/Movie-Database

-Assignment for Javascript course in school.
+Assignment for JavaScript course in school.
 A local movie database with basic features.

   - Display movies based on rating, genre or year
   - Add a movie